Ryan-Reese/ailsi_iKraph/README.md

 * An overview of data is provided in the `README` file

 ## Access to the Full iKraph Dataset
-The complete version of the iKraph dataset is available for access via the following [google drive link](https://drive.google.com/file/d/1ImT6wCM3woA9u2_vqmu_Obzglu0eqLi0/view?usp=sharing)
+The complete version of the iKraph dataset is available for access via the following [DOI link](https://doi.org/10.5281/zenodo.14846820)
 Please note that the above dataset includes additional details and files not contained in this repository.
 A comprehensive `iKraph_README.md` file explaining the structure and usage of the dataset is included in the downloaded tarball file.
 Make sure to review the file for guidance on integrating and utilizing the data effectively.

 ## Training Data